CongducPham/PRIMA-Intel-IrriS/Gateway/scripts/custom-INRA/README.md

 - another text file extracted_2.csv using comma separated values in rows;
 - another text file extracted_Bondy_aggregated.csv using comma separated values in columns (one unified column of timestamps);
 - JSON;
-- plots (for the different sensor types in presence), but require matplotlib and pandas
-- achievable with an internet connexion and:
+- plots (for the different sensor types in presence), but require matplotlib and pandas, achievable with an internet connexion and:
 	- `pip install pandas`
 	- `python -m pip install -U matplotlib`